 A sight letter of credit is a special type of letter of credit in which a payment term “sight” is used in a letter of credit.
 It basically means “payment at sight”.
+It is also known as letter of credit at sight.

 Table of Contents